codyjedmunds/ai-evaluation-portfolio/evaluator-qa-escalation-playbook/resolve_vs_escalate_flow.md

 - preserve evaluator discretion
 - prevent silent standard divergence
 - maintain audit-safe decision trails
+- detect when escalation itself becomes pathological
 - support continuous guideline improvement

-It is a living document and should evolve as failure modes surface in production.
+It is a living document and should evolve as new failure modes surface in production.